Skip to Main Content

 Movement for Black Lives (M4BL)

-M4BL works with individuals and other organizations to "create a shared vision and policy agenda to win rights, recognition, and resources for Black people."
+Formed in 2014, M4BL works with individuals and other organizations to create a policy agenda to win rights, recognition, and resources for Black people.

-NALEO Educational Fund is the nation’s leading non-profit, non-partisan organization that facilitates full Latino participation in the American political process, from citizenship to public service.
+NALEO Educational Fund is a non-profit, non-partisan organization that facilitates full Latino participation in the American political process, from citizenship to public service.

 National Congress of American Indians (NCAI)